hydratk/hydratk/doc/rst/module/hydra/lib/database.rst

 Supported drivers:

 * sqlite - implemented in hydratk
+* mssql - implemented in hydratk-lib-network
+* mysql - implemented in hydratk-lib-network
+* oracle - implemented in hydratk-lib-network
 * pgsql - implemented in hydratk-lib-network
-* mysql - planned
-* oracle - planned

 **Attributes** :